technogise/dynamo-data-migrations/README.md

 }

 ````

-Edit this content so it actually performs changes to your database.
-Don't forget to write the down part as well.
+Edit the above content to perform your changes to your database.
+Add rollback statements in the `down` section.
 The ````ddb```` object contains AWS SDK DynamoDB client instance